AdaneNT/cluster-validity-csai/README.md

 > ISBN 978-989-758-730-6; ISSN 2184-4313, SciTePress, pages 377–384.
 > DOI: [10.5220/0013309100003905](https://doi.org/10.5220/0013309100003905)

-If you find this code useful in your work, please cite the following publication:
+If you find this code useful in your work, please cite this publication.

 ## License